Positive definiteness constraints of effective scalar potential in Georgi-Machacek Model: Positive definiteness constraints of effective scalar potential

-with the Goldstone combinations of scalars removed and $\mu={\cal O}(h_{\phi;0},h_{\chi;0},h_{\xi;0},\cdots)$. $V_{c-v}$ denotes some custodial symmetry violation terms emerged from quantum effects.
-On the other hand, in the large field value regions for $\Delta$ (or $\Phi$) with not very large $\Phi$ (or $\Delta$), the well approximated RG-improved potential takes the form ($\ref{eq:RGtree}$) with the corresponding $\Phi$ (or $\Delta$) terms neglected.
-Similar to that in the SM, whose quartic coupling $\lambda$ becomes negative around ${10}^{11}$ GeV, the quartic couplings coefficients $\la_i$ in GM model may also change signs at large field values, possibly spoiling the positive definiteness of effective scalar potential and leading to the emergence of new deeper vacuum at large field values.
+where $V_{\text{c-v}}$ denotes custodial-symmetry-violating terms from quantum effects, and $\mu \sim \mathcal{O}(h_{\phi;0}, h_{\chi;0}, \cdots)$.
+Similar to the scalar potential in SM, whose quartic coupling $\lambda$ becomes negative around ${10}^{11}$ GeV, the quartic couplings $\la_i$ in GM model may also change signs at large field values, possibly spoiling the positive definiteness of effective scalar potential and leading to the emergence of new deeper vacuum at large field values.
 It is enough to determine whether deeper vacua emerge in various large field value regions with such RG-improved tree-level scalar potential.

-It is well known that the custodial symmetry preserved by the GM scalar potential will be spoiled by quantum corrections, for example, loops involving $U(1)_Y$ gauge boson.
-Therefore, it is not consistent to adopt the Lagrangian with custodial symmetry preserving scalar potential for a proper Renormalization Group Evolution (RGE) description, as new custodial symmetry breaking terms will be generated so as that divergent loop corrections related to such terms can not be redefined properly.
-Therefore, one should begin with the most general $SU(3)_C \times SU(2)_L \times U(1)_Y$ gauge invariant scalar potential~\cite{GM44,GM45}, which includes explicitly all possible custodial symmetry violation terms that can be consistent with the gauge symmetry.
+The custodial symmetry preserved at tree level scalar potential is explicitly broken by $U(1)_Y$ gauge interactions at quantum level.
+When the custodial symmetry is imposed at the electroweak scale, renormalization group evolution inevitably generates custodial-symmetry-breaking operators.
+Therefore, it is not consistent to adopt the Lagrangian with a custodial-symmetry-preserving scalar potential for proper renormalization group evolution description, as new custodial symmetry breaking terms will be generated so as that divergent loop corrections related to such terms can not be redefined properly.
+Consequently, one should begin with the most general $SU(3)_C \times SU(2)_L \times U(1)_Y$ gauge invariant scalar potential~\cite{GM44,GM45}, which includes explicitly all possible custodial symmetry violation terms that can be consistent with the gauge symmetry.